-Join us for a virtual conversation between 2018 CIA alum Davon Brantley and CIA faculty member Lane Cooper from noon to 1pm Friday, October 9.
+Join us for a virtual conversation between 2015 CIA alum Nolan Beck-Rivera and CIA Printmaking chair Maggie Denk-Leigh from noon to 1pm Friday, December 4.
 Creativity Hour is a new series of Cleveland Institute of Art alumni conversations that will explore each graduate’s artistic practice, inspirations and professional experiences.
 The talks are organized by the Alumni Council and will also cover the speaker’s time as a CIA student and include their advice for young and aspiring artists.

 Please note: When you click on this link, Zoom will open a web browser and prompt you to download (or update) your software.
 You may want to do this a few minutes prior to start time, so that you're ready when the presentation begins.